trishataparia/spring25-ui-final/README.md

 - Download the JSON file
 - Rename it to: UIserviceAccountKey.json
 - Place it in the root directory of this project

+Then rename the .env.example file in this repo to .env

+And for running the server, make use firebase-admin and dotenv are installed:
+- pip install firebase-admin
+- pip install dotenv

+The server should be able to run after that!